deamme/laco/README.md

 // Initializing with an initial state and a name: const NewStore = Store({ count: 0 }, "Counter")
 ```
 The name is optional and is used to get an overview of action and store relationship in Redux DevTools Extension.
-Action names for the Store will now show up as `Counter - ${actionType}` in DevTools Extension where as before only `${actionType}`.
+Action names for the Store will now show up as `Counter - ${actionType}` in DevTools Extension where as before only `${actionType}` was shown.

 ### `Store.setState()`
 #### Arguments